Fleas & Flea Biology

 Fleas can carry diseases.
 Rat fleas can transmit bubonic plague (in the past).
 Also, childeren can get tape worms (Dipylidium caninum) via dog fleas, which are known to act as a vector.

 Getting rid of fleas: Guaranteed flea treatments for Wigan, Bolton, Liverpool, Manchester and Preston

-The flea pupae / cocoon is covered in a protective layer which is impenetrable to all insecticides / fumigants: Adult fleas and larvae will be killed immediately but the presence of pupae means that fleas may appear after (and even increase slightly at) the day of the flea treatment to die out within a 7-14 day period, as fleas emerging from their cocoon will get contaminated with the residual insecticide.
+Flea pupae / cocoons are covered in a protective layer which is impenetrable to all insecticides / fumigants: Adult fleas and larvae will be killed immediately but the presence of pupae means that fleas may appear after (and even increase slightly at) the day of the flea treatment to die out within a 7-14 day period.
+Fleas emerging from their cocoon will get contaminated with the residual insecticide.
 Contact us if you require a competitive flea extermination quote and live in the Wigan, Bolton, Liverpool, Manchester or Preston area.

 Guidelines before, during and after a flea treatment / ULV fumigation

-Make sure the host (dog, cat) is treated for fleas: consult your vet
+Consult your vet and make sure the host (dog, cat) is treated for fleas.

 Clear the floor area furniture can stay in place.
 Make sure toys, foods etc. are removed from spraying activity.
 Objects under beds need to be moved on top of beds.